Drought Resistant Houseplants that Liven Your Space

 The snake plant (commonly known as Mother-in-law’s tongue) is a glamorous plant used for home decor.
 It has dark green leaves variegated with white, cream, silver, or yellow shades.

 It is a low-maintenance plant that appreciates low light and can be grown in shaded gardens.
+Snake plant is also one of the best plants for windowsill.

 #5.
 Ox Tongue (Gasteria Bicolor)